What Is Folliculitis?

 Folliculitis that’s due to an infection sometimes clears up, then returns.
 It can also spread to other areas.
 Folliculitis that’s caused by staph can start to grow inside your body.
 Over time, it can spread to your organs and blood.
 While this is uncommon, it can be deadly if not treated right away.

 If your doctor needs to treat your folliculitis with antibiotics, you could also have side effects from the drug.

 To lower your chances of getting folliculitis, your best bet is to stop shaving for at least 3 months.
 But for a lot of people, that won’t do.
 You might want to try an electric razor or other hair removal methods, such as depilatories.
 If those don’t work for you, then follow these steps for shaving:

 - Wash your skin with warm water and a gentle cleanser.

-- Apply plenty of gel or shaving cream, not soap, and let it sit 5 to 10 minutes to soften your hairs.
+- Apply plenty of gel or shaving cream, not soap, and let it sit 5-10 minutes to soften your hair.

 - Use a new blade each time you shave so you know it’s clean and sharp; single blades are ideal.

 - Shave in the direction your hairs grow.

 - Rinse with warm water and use moisturizing lotion.

 Another way to avoid folliculitis is to limit your use of oils and other greasy skin products.
 These can cause blockages and trap bacteria.
 Other things you can do: